AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 interpreted as described in [RFC2119].

+Chain
-  * **Chain** - a sequence of frames for which it can be determined instantly if a frame from that sequence has been lost.
+: A sequence of frames for which it can be determined instantly if a frame from that sequence has been lost.

+Coded frame
-  * **Coded frame** - the representation of one frame before the decoding process.
+: The representation of one frame before the decoding process.

+Decode target
-  * **Decode target** - the set of frames needed to decode a coded video sequence at a given spatial and temporal fidelity.
+: The set of frames needed to decode a coded video sequence at a given spatial and temporal fidelity.

+Decode Target Information (DTI)
-  * **Decode Target Information (DTI)** - describes the relationship of a frame to a Decode target.
+: Describes the relationship of a frame to a Decode target.
 The DTI indicates four distinct relationships: 'not present, 'discardable', 'switch indication', and 'required'.

+Discardable
-  * **Discardable** - is an indication for a frame, associated with a given Decode target, that it will not be a Referred frame for any frame belonging to that Decode target.
+: An indication for a frame, associated with a given Decode target, that it will not be a Referred frame for any frame belonging to that Decode target.

 **Note:** A Frame belonging to more than one Decode target may be Discardable for one Decode target and not for another.
 {:.alert .alert-info }

+Frame
-  * **Frame** - a frame in this document is synonymous to a Coded frame.
+: A frame in this document is synonymous to a Coded frame.

 **Note:** In contrast, in [AV1], Frame is defined as the representation of video signals in the spatial domain.
 {:.alert .alert-info }

 **Note:** Multiple frames may be present at the same instant in time.
 {:.alert .alert-info }

+Frame dependency structure
-  * **Frame dependency structure** - describes frame dependency information for the coded video sequence.
+: Describes frame dependency information for the coded video sequence.
 The structure includes the number of DTIs, an ordered list of Frame dependency templates, and a mapping between Chains and Decode targets.

+Frame dependency template
-  * **Frame dependency template** - contains frame description information that many frames have in common.
+: Contains frame description information that many frames have in common.
   Includes values for spatial ID, temporal ID, DTIs, frame dependencies, and Chain information.

+Frame number
-  * **Frame number** - Frame number increases strictly monotonically in decode order.
+: Frame number increases strictly monotonically in decode order.

 **Note:** Frame number is not the same as Frame ID in [AV1 specification].
 {:.alert .alert-info }

-  * **Instantaneous Decidability of Decodability (IDD)** - the ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.
+Instantaneous Decidability of Decodability (IDD)
+: The ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.

+Open Bitstream Unit (OBU)
-  * **Open Bitstream Unit (OBU)** - the smallest bitstream data framing unit in AV1.
+: The smallest bitstream data framing unit in AV1.
 All AV1 bitstream structures are packetized in OBUs.

+Predefined frame
-  * **Predefined frame** - a Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is contained in the template_dependency_structure and referenced using frame_dependency_template_id.
+: A Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is contained in the template_dependency_structure and referenced using frame_dependency_template_id.

+Referred frame
-  * **Referred frame** - a Frame on which the current frame depends.
+: A Frame on which the current frame depends.

+Required
-  * **Required** - an indication for a frame, associated with a given Decode target, that it belongs to the Decode target and has neither a Discardable nor a Switch indication.
+: An indication for a frame, associated with a given Decode target, that it belongs to the Decode target and has neither a Discardable nor a Switch indication.

 **Note:** A Frame belonging to more than one Decode target may be Required for one Decode target and not Required (i.e, either Discardable or Switch) for another.
 {:.alert .alert-info }

+[Selective Forwarding Unit] (SFU)
-  * **[Selective Forwarding Unit] (SFU)** - a middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets [RFC 7667].
+: A middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets [RFC 7667].

+Switch indication
-  * **Switch indication** - an indication associated with a specific Decode target that all subsequent frames for that Decode target will be decodable if the frame containing the indication is decodable.
+: An indication associated with a specific Decode target that all subsequent frames for that Decode target will be decodable if the frame containing the indication is decodable.

+Self-defined frame
-  * **Self-defined frame** - a Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is present in the packet(s) containing the Frame.
+: A Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is present in the packet(s) containing the Frame.

+Switch request
-  * **Switch request** - a request for the encoder to produce a frame with Switch indication that would allow the endpoint to decode a specified Decode target.
+: A request for the encoder to produce a frame with Switch indication that would allow the endpoint to decode a specified Decode target.

 ## 3. Media Format Description